 Florence comes with a reputation for being one of the most culturally, architecturally and historically significant cities on earth.

-So we’ve compiled some of our favourite sights in the hopes that it makes your trip to Florence somewhat easier to plan.
+Therefore, we’ve compiled some of our favourite sights in the hopes that it makes your trip to Florence somewhat easier to plan.

 - Duomo di Firenze